awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 **What happens if I empty my I/O credit balance?**
 If your `gp2` volume uses all of its I/O credit balance, the maximum IOPS performance of the volume remains at the baseline IOPS performance level \(the rate at which your volume earns credits\) and the volume's maximum throughput is reduced to the baseline IOPS multiplied by the maximum I/O size\.
 Throughput can never exceed 250 MiB/s\.
 When I/O demand drops below the baseline level and unused credits are added to the I/O credit balance, the maximum IOPS performance of the volume again exceeds the baseline\.
 For example, a 100 GiB `gp2` volume with an empty credit balance has a baseline performance of 300 IOPS and a throughput limit of 75 MiB/s \(300 I/O operations per second \* 256 KiB per I/O operation = 75 MiB/s\)\.
 The larger a volume is, the greater the baseline performance is and the faster it replenishes the credit balance\.
 For more information about how IOPS are measured, see [I/O characteristics and monitoring](ebs-io-characteristics.md)\.

-If you notice that your volume performance is frequently limited to the baseline level \(due to an empty I/O credit balance\), you should consider using a larger `gp2` volume \(with a higher baseline performance level\) or switching to an `io1` or `io2` volume for workloads that require sustained IOPS performance greater than 16,000 IOPS\.
+If you notice that your volume performance is frequently limited to the baseline level \(due to an empty I/O credit balance\), you should consider switching to a `gp3` volume\.

 For information about using CloudWatch metrics and alarms to monitor your burst bucket balance, see [Monitoring the burst bucket balance for volumes](#monitoring_burstbucket)\.